-Impacts: New wells in the Independence-Symmes-Bairs area may reduce or eliminate the flow from Reinhackle Spring and impact vegetation dependent upon flow from the spring.
-Project Description/ Mitigation Measure: At Reinhackle Spring groundwater pumping from wells that affect the spring flow will be managed so that flows from the spring will not be significantly reduced compared to flows under prevailing natural conditions.
-In addition, all of the provisions for protecting springs, described in Impact 10-15 (above) and contained in the Water Agreement and the Green Book, will be applied equally to Reinhackle Spring.
-Mitigation Goals/ Strategies/Actions: Avoidance of impact.
+Mitigation Measure: As provided in the Water Agreement and the Green Book, or eliminate the flow from Reinhackle Spring and impact vegetation dependent upon flow from the spring.

+Reduction or Elimination of Flow from Reinhackle Spring and Subsequent Loss of Vegetation from New Wells in the Independence-Symmes-Bairs Area the spring flow will be managed so that flows from the spring will not be significantly reduced compared to flows under prevailing natural conditions.
+In addition, all of the provisions for protecting springs, described in Impact 10-15 (above) and contained in the Water Agreement and the Green Book, will be applied equally to